 If you need assistance in deciding between the two sessions, please contact email@example.com.

-DATA 200, Computational Programming for Data Analytics, is a remedial course in addition to the 10 required courses of the MSDA degree. the tuition cost of DATA 200 is $2,250 for Special Session students, and the cost will vary for Regular Session students based on the number of units they are taking and their residency status.
+DATA 200, Computational Programming for Data Analytics, is a remedial course in addition to the 10 required courses of the MSDA degree.
+As a remedial course, DATA 200 does not count towards earning your degree.
+The tuition cost of DATA 200 is $2,250 for Special Session students, and the cost will vary for Regular Session students based on the number of units they are taking and their residency status.

 The scope of this test includes Python language, data structures and algorithms.
-The test consists of multiple choices, short questions, and coding exercises.
-For students admitted in Fall 2020, the test was conducted from 10:00 am to 12:00 pm on August 22, 2020 (Saturday).
+The test consists of multiple choices, short questions, and/or coding exercises.

 If you do not attend SJSU in your first term of admission, your status will be cancelled.
 You will need to re-apply through the California State University website to attend SJSU at a future time.
 (Please refer to http://www.sjsu.edu/registrar/faqs/Attendance_and_Policy_FAQs/index.html#q4)